-The vision for the main entry monument on Mountain Boulevard and Keller Avenue is for a collection of native trees (oaks, manzanita, etc) in a naturalized composition with stone piers marking the entry.
-Community signage may be integrated into the piers similar to the tradition of the neighborhood street names at neighborhood entries.
+The vision for the main entry monument on Mountain Boulevard and Keller Avenue is for a collection of native rock and trees (oaks, manzanita, etc) in a naturalized composition.
+Community signage may be integrated into the rock similar to the tradition of the neighborhood street names at neighborhood entries.